AntonioGuerriero/academic_webpage/content/publication/2022-QUATIC/index.md

 publication_types: ['1']

 # Publication name and optional abbreviated publication name.
-publication: In *International Conference on Automation of Software Test*
+publication: In *International Conference on the Quality of Information and Communications Technology*
-publication_short: In *AST 2022*
+publication_short: In *QUATIC 2022*

 tags: []